 - sales volume.

 If you want to calculate your company's gross profit, you need to subtract the costs for manufacturing and selling products.
-These are variable costs, among them costs for direct labor, raw materials, shipping, packaging, etc. Afterward, a company can determine whether the business brings revenue.
+These are variable costs, including costs for direct labor, raw materials, shipping, packaging, etc. Afterward, your company can determine whether the business brings revenue.

 Now let's make the difference between the two main types of profit clear.

 Profit is the money your firm generates.
-It shows you how efficiently and successfully your company operates by comparing the current revenues with the previous ones.
-To track your firm’s financial health, you need to be ready to distinguish the two main types of profits.
+It shows you how efficiently and successfully your company operates by comparing current revenues with the previous ones.
+If you aim to track your firm's financial performance, you need to be ready to distinguish the two main types of profits.

-Knowing the difference is essential for investors because gross and net profit help to find out whether a certain company obtains revenue.
-In case it doesn’t earn, these parameters also enable investors to figure out where the firm loses money.
+Knowing the difference is essential for investors because gross and net profit help determine whether a certain company obtains revenue.
+In case it doesn't earn, these parameters also enable investors to figure out where the firm loses money.

 - Gross profit.
 It is money a company obtains after deducting the costs related to the expenses on production and selling the goods and services.
 It tells you how effectively you use labor and raw materials to produce goods.
 With the help of this measure, you can evaluate the financial performance of your business.
 After figuring this out, you can decide whether to cut down the expenses on manufacturing and selling the products or charge a higher price for your goods if the business doesn't perform well.

 - Net profit.
-To obtain net profit, you need to estimate gross profit first and then deduct all operating and interest costs as well as tax expenses over a certain time.
+If you want to evaluate your net profit, you need to estimate gross profit first and then deduct all operating and interest costs as well as tax expenses over a certain time.
 This measure helps you monitor the financial health of your firm.
 Net profit also determines when to expand your business or reduce expenses.
 If you own a company, you need to calculate net profit because it helps creditors be aware of the state of your business and the cash available.
 Entrepreneurs would also refer to this parameter when considering investing in your firm.